matrix-org/matrix-spec-proposals/specification/10_client_server_api.rst

 skipped and the "uri" key can be the ``Authorization Request URI``.

 The client then visits the ``Authorization Request URI``, which then shows the OAuth2 Allow/Deny prompt.
-Hitting 'Allow' returns the [XXX: redirects to the?]``redirect URI`` with the auth code.
+Hitting 'Allow' redirects to the ``redirect URI`` with the auth code.
 Home servers can choose any path for the ``redirect URI``.
 Once the OAuth flow has completed, the client retries the request with the session only, as above.

 Email-based (identity server)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~